Bli-AIk/Undertale-Changer-Template/readme.md

 ##

 ## Synopsis
-### For now, the template includes the following contents:
-### Title scene, rename scene,overworld scene,battle scene,gameover scene.
-### Contains an external language pack system.
-### You can use this template to create your own game or modify the original code.
-### However, please make sure to prominently display "Undertale-Changer-Template" in a visible location.
 ### Undetale Changer Template made by Bli_AIk.

-### The project has used URP.
+The project has used URP.

+For now, the template includes the following contents:
+Title scene, rename scene,overworld scene,battle scene,gameover scene.

+Contains an external language pack system.

+You can use this template to create your own game or modify the original code.
+However, please make sure to prominently display "Undertale-Changer-Template" in a visible location.

 ## Usage